kubernetes/enhancements/keps/sig-auth/4872-harden-kubelet-cert-validation/README.md

 ###### What specific metrics should inform a rollback?

 `kube_apiserver_validation_kubelet_cert_cn_total` can help inform a rollback.
-A non-zero value for the `failure` label will require invetsigation: if the rejected requests are going to legitimate nodes, the feature should be rolled back until kuebeler serving certificates are reissued.
+A non-zero value for the `failure` label will require investigation: if the rejected requests are going to legitimate nodes, the feature should be rolled back until kubelet serving certificates are reissued.

 ###### Were upgrade and rollback tested?
 Was the upgrade->downgrade->upgrade path tested?